Movie review: 'Wakanda Forever'

 UNIDENTIFIED ACTOR: (As character) We should find the fish man and kill him.

-MONDELLO: Never mind.
-With superhuman strength and those wings on his ankles to let him zip around with little regard for physics, he's certainly diverting.
+MONDELLO: Never mind, with superhuman strength and those wings on his ankles to let him zip around with little regard for physics, he's certainly diverting.
 As you'll have gathered, "Wakanda Forever" isn't just an exercise in mourning.
-In two hours and 40 minutes, it finds plenty of time for whale riding and fierce battles with all manner of spear handling.
+In 2 hours and 40 minutes, it finds plenty of time for whale riding and fierce battles with all manner of spear handling.
 It is still, in other words, a Marvel movie, though a somber and at times a quite resonant one.
 I'm Bob Mondello.

 Copyright © 2022 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.